noahzeldin/dissertation/mt_music_analysis.md

 ## Durations: Choir

+This section is very significant to my analysis, which focuses on the choral material.
+The calculations here determine the proportions of choral material that are sung (with and without instrumental accompaniment) or spoken.

 ### Choir Total Durations

-Create tibble containing only measures with choir.
+Create tibble containing only measures with choir:

 ``` r
 choir_tib <- gen_tib %>%